Juniper-SE/Apstra_IBA_Probes/OS_Version_Compliance_Check/release_4.2.1/README.md

 <br>

 ## Description of the use-case
-- Collect OS versions from all switches in the blueprint and compare them to a defined policy rules including:
+- Collect OS versions from all managed devices in the blueprint and compare them to a defined policy of rules including:
-  - Rule_1: Checking the NOS versions cconforms to the guidelines for EVPN hardened releaes: `XX.{2|4}R2+`.
+  - Rule_1: Checking the NOS versions conforms to the guidelines for EVPN hardened releaes: `XX.{2|4}R2+`.
 Example: `22.2R2` and `22.4R3`satisify the rule but `23.2R1` or `22.1R2` do not.
-  - Rule_2: Checking the NOS versions do not include any of the ones listed in the "Exclude" list.
-This is typically the case for a version which is in the hardened list but have been flagged as not usable, possiblely due to exceesive number of bugs.
+  - Rule_2: Checking none of the devices runs a version listed in the "Excluded" ones.
+This list is an operator maintained ones, with the help of Juniper (Support/Account Team/etc..) containing versions which are conforming to the general guidelines for hardened versions but but have been flagged as not usable, possiblely due to exceesive number of bugs or security issues.
 - Use Property-Set to let the user provides the policy inputs.

 <br>